esl/MongooseIM/doc/tutorials/jingle.md

 # XMPP Audio and Video Tutorial

 ## Overview
 The XMPP standard does not natively support the transmission of audio or video data.
-Instead, XMPP is commonly used as a signaling layer to establish, manage, and terminate RTP-based audio and video sessions between clients.
+Instead, XMPP is commonly used as a signaling layer to establish, manage, and terminate [RTP]-based audio and video sessions between clients.
 This functionality is defined by a collection of XMPP Extension Protocols (XEPs) collectively known as the [Jingle protocol].

 ## Jingle Protocol Support
 No special support for Jingle is required on the XMPP server itself.
 However, deploying a robust Jingle-based audio/video solution often requires additional server-side components, including:
 * [STUN]/[TURN] servers for [NAT traversal].
 * `RTP relays`, which forward incoming [RTP] streams to all participants except the sender.
 These are useful for small group calls.
 * `Content mixers`, which combine multiple [RTP] input streams into a single output stream.
 These are essential for large video conferences.
 * XMPP `focus agents`, which coordinate conference calls.
 Each participant establishes a Jingle session only with the `focus agent` and receives conference updates from it.
-A `focus agent` may be implemented as:
-  - A custom server module,
-  - An external XMPP component, or
-  - A client-side feature.
+* `Gateways` for interaction with other systems (e.g. [SIP]-based infrastructure)

 Each of these components is discussed in more detail later in this tutorial.